xiqtcacf/IndonesianCattle-Scripts/README.md

 ### 19_EMU-PCA_in_ancestry_regions
 Script to infer PCA for zebu-specific and banteng-specific ancestry regions identified by LOTER using EMU;

-Script to infer PCA for zebu-specific and banteng-specific ancestry regions identified by Hmmix using EMU.
+Script to infer PCA for zebu-specific and banteng-specific ancestry regions identified by Hmmix using EMU;

+Script to infer PCA for zebu-specific ancestry regions identified by Loter using EMU when adding new samples from Northernmost Southeast Asia and East Asia during revisions.

 ### 20_AncestryHMM-AdmixtureTime
 Script to inferred the introgression time using AncestryHMM.